binayjy8/PR-H-C/README.md

-projec b Binay bhusan mohanta. is only
+projec bBinay bhusan mohanta. is only